zachco/worldpop/README.md

 # 🌎 Worldpop
-Visualization of world population over time
+Visualization of the world population over time

 Using data from [Wikipedia](https://en.wikipedia.org/wiki/World_population#Population_growth_by_region)